fossasia/support.eventyay.com/tickets-payments/How-to-confirm-pending-orders.md

+---
+title: How to confirm pending orders
+---

 # How to confirm pending orders?

 Everytime an attendee places a ticket, that ticket will be accounted as `placed` ticket.